-The depositor will purchase the trust student loans from the Student Loan Marketing Association or each other seller described in the prospectus supplement for your securities out of the portfolio of student loans held by that seller.
+The depositor will purchase the trust student loans from the seller or sellers described in the prospectus supplement for your securities out of the portfolio of student loans held by that seller.
 The trust student loans must meet several criteria, including:

-• Each loan is guaranteed as to principal and interest by a guarantor and is reinsured by the Department of Education under the Federal Family Education Loan Program, known by its acronym, FFELP.

-- Each loan was originated in the United States, its territories or its possessions in accordance with a FFELP program. - Each loan contains terms required by the program and the applicable guarantee agreements. - Each loan provides for periodic payments that will fully amortize the amount financed over its term to maturity, exclusive of any deferral or forbearance periods. - Each loan satisfies any other criteria described in the related prospectus supplement.
+- Each loan is guaranteed as to principal and interest by a guarantor and is reinsured by the Department of Education under FFELP. - Each loan was originated in the United States, its territories or its possessions in accordance with a FFELP program. - Each loan contains terms required by the program and the applicable guarantee agreements. - Each loan provides for periodic payments that will fully amortize the amount financed over its term to maturity, exclusive of any deferral or forbearance periods. - Each loan satisfies any other criteria described in the related prospectus supplement.